udacity/frontend-nanodegree-arcade-game/README.md

 * Press 'space' to pause the game

 #### Start Screen Controls
-* 'Left' and 'Right' or 'a' and 'd' will switch between classes on start screen
+* Use 'Left' and 'Right' or 'a' and 'd' to switch between classes on start screen
 * Press 'enter' on start screen to choose a hero and begin game

 #### Reset Game Controls